Apple Charoset

 This post may contain affiliate links which won’t change your price but will share some commission.

-Apple charoset is a healthy side dish full of fruit and nuts that many people enjoy at a Seder.
+Apple charoset is a healthy side dish full of fruit and nuts that many people enjoy at a Passover Seder.
 This chunky version is popular with kids and adults.

 Apple Charoset